 This was thirteen years before the appearance of the first of the so-called "regeneration" articles (Religion and Art).
-Although we can speculate that some
+Although we can speculate that

-his views on many subjects changed, and some of his attitudes softened, during his last decades.
+characteristics and his views on many subjects changed, and some of his attitudes softened, during his last decades.

-nlike the Bayreuth circle of the late 19th century, today we are less likely to see
+nlike the Bayreuth circle of the late 19th century, today we are less likely to

-the work in terms of the regeneration essays; although it was often seen against this background during the 20th century.
+see the work in terms of the regeneration essays; although it was often seen against this background during the 20th century.
 With better

 knowledge of how the work actually developed, from its genesis in the late 1850's to the completion of the poem (libretto) on 19 April